pallets/flask/docs/config.rst

     Default: ``None``

+.. py:data:: SECRET_KEY_FALLBACKS

+    A list of old secret keys that can still be used for unsigning, most recent first.
+This allows a project to implement key rotation without invalidating active sessions or other recently-signed secrets.

+    Keys should be removed after an appropriate period of time, as checking each additional key adds some overhead.

+    Flask's built-in secure cookie session supports this.
+Extensions that use :data:`SECRET_KEY` may not support this yet.

+    Default: ``None``

+    .. versionadded:: 3.1

 .. py:data:: SESSION_COOKIE_NAME

     The name of the session cookie.
 Can be changed in case you already have a